foss-scribe/ttm-skills-audit/readme.md

 # TTM web forms

 This repository contains the public web forms used by Transition Towns Maroondah (TTM) for interacting with new and existing members.
-The project is aimed at migrated from offline paper forms to the web, making the accessible to TTM members 24/7 and improving data entry efficiency.
+The project is aimed at migrating from offline paper forms to the web, making the accessible to TTM members 24/7 and improving data entry efficiency.

-Development of the code and project plan is being developed openly on GitHub under an open-source licence so other Transition or related community groups can re-use it for their own needs.
-As the project matures, I'll refactor the code for easier reuse (see [Re-use](#Re-use), below).
+The code and project plans are being developed openly on GitHub under an open-source licence so other Transition or related community groups can re-use it for their own needs.
+As the project matures, I'll re-factor the code for easier reuse (see [Re-use](#Re-use), below).

 ## Forms ##